Sarvesh Kumari

 2. Lack of open communication with a partner

-Healthy sexual relationships often depend on clear communication.
-Every person experiences pleasure differently, and partners may not always understand each other's needs without open discussion.
-When couples hesitate to share their preferences or feedback, it may lead to confusion during intimacy.
+Healthy sexual relationships often depend on clear communication and emotional understanding.
+Every person experiences pleasure differently, and without open discussion, partners may struggle to understand each other’s needs.
+Hesitation in expressing preferences or concerns can create emotional distance and confusion during intimacy, which may contribute to difficulty reaching orgasm.
+In such situations, couples counselling for intimacy problems and relationship therapy can help improve communication and emotional connection.
 This lack of communication can sometimes result in difficulty reaching orgasm.

 3. Relationship conflicts or emotional distance